tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 #### Objectives

-In this laboratory exercise you will study create a sequential circuit to multiplex the 7-segment display.
+In this laboratory exercise, you will study the creation of a sequential circuit for multiplexing a 7-segment display.
 This allows you to display 4-digit values including the decimal point on the display.

 #### Materials